 But we won’t delve too deep into that here.
-Rather, let’s get to answering the titular question, shall we?
+Instead, let’s get to answering the main question, shall we?

-USB 3.1 was released in 2014 and it offered 10 Gbit/s transfer speeds, twice what its predecessor – USB 3.0 – could manage, and it still used the same 9-pin USB Type A and Type B connectors, along with the less widespread Micro B connector.
-But what’s more notable about USB 3.1 is that it marked a departure from the simple and linear numerical naming scheme.
+USB 3.1 was released in 2014, and it offered 10 Gbit/s transfer speeds, twice what its predecessor – USB 3.0 – could manage, and it still used the same 9-pin USB Type A and Type B connectors, along with the less widespread Micro B connector.
+But what’s more notable about USB 3.1 is that it marked a departure from the linear and straightforward numerical naming scheme.

 Gen 1 vs Gen 2 - What's The Difference?

-Now that the labels are out of the way, what are the real differences between USB 3.1 Gen 1 and USB 3.1 Gen 2 i.e. the differences between SuperSpeed and SuperSpeed+?
+Now that the labels are out of the way, what are the real differences between USB 3.1 Gen 1 and USB 3.1 Gen 2, and therefore the differences between SuperSpeed and SuperSpeed+?

 As mentioned above, USB 3.1 mostly uses the same 9-pin connector as USB 3.0, so there are no backward compatibility issues to worry about – USB 3.0 and USB 2.0 are both supported.
 Ultimately, it mainly comes down to speed – Gen 1 supports speeds of up to 5 Gbit/s, just like USB 3.0, while Gen 2 supports speeds of up to 10 Gbit/s.

-So, SuperSpeed and SuperSpeed+ are simply marketing terms tied to the aforementioned data transfer speeds.
+So, SuperSpeed and SuperSpeed+ are merely marketing terms connected to the data above transfer speeds.
 The latter does use a more advanced 128b/132b encoding scheme, but that is not something that the average PC user needs to concern himself/herself about.